DOL.gov Forms

-With an exhaustive, infinitely-scrolling unsearchable list of forms with long, opaque titles, organized by assumption, and buried in random accordions, users struggled to find what they needed and relied on calling the National Call Center for navigation help.
+With an exhaustive, endless scrolling, unsearchable list of forms with long, opaque titles, organized by assumption, and buried in random accordions, users struggled to find what they needed and relied on calling the National Call Center for navigation help.
 The experience excluded those with accessibility needs and those who could only use a mobile device, offered little-to-no multilingual support, provided zero intelligent assistance and no user control or clear wayfinding.

 I redesigned the experience from the ground up: introducing AI-powered faceted in-page search, agentic AI assistance, and a scalable content architecture that could finally serve the public effectively.